physiozoo/physiozoo.github.io/docs/sections/tutorials/peakdetection.rst

 - Refractory period: the minimal time interval tolerated between two consecutive peaks (sec)

-- Window size: this parameter is only used with ``wptqrs``.
+- Window size: this parameter is only used with ``wjqrs``.
 This peak detector is applied on consecutive (non-overlapping) windows of size 'Window size' (sec).

 ..
 3. Select the type of mammal the ECG was recorded from.
 This can be done by choosing the mammal type in the dropdown menu "Mammal".
 After selecting the mammal type, the R-peak detector will run automatically.
 After the R-peak detector has finished running you will see some red crosses appearing on the ECG signal at the locations that have been detected.